bps12/bps12.github.io/_posts/2017-11-3-Automating-Claymore.md

 ```#!/bin/sh
 reboot -f
 ```
-You can find the github repo here: <https://github.com/bps12/Claymore-Miner-Ansible>
-This is will a WIP and will be updated soon
+You can find the github repo here: <https://github.com/bps12/Claymore-Miner-Ansible> - This repo is still a WIP